 - 1977 - 2018 Caresana

 Her post service names include MARIE and ELIZABETH SPENCER.
-In 1977, Philip and Eileen Larkin rebuilt her as a motor yacht.
+In 1977, Peter and Eileen Larkin rebuilt her as a motor yacht.

 She was bought in 1986 by her private owners and was based in St Peter Port, Guernsey.